Dz0nZ1/Dz0nZ1/README.md

 - 🗄 I'm a passionate **`backend developer`**

-- 🤝 I’m looking to collaborate on interesting projects
+- 🤝 Looking to collaborate on interesting projects

 - 🍃 Ask me about **SpringBoot, MySQL and PHP**

-- 🌐 I’m also familiar with **Angular, Next.js + React**
+- 🌐 Also familiar with **Angular, Next.js + React**

-- 📬 How to reach me dzonzi777@gmail.com